 Traditionally, physical injuries have been the measure of workplace safety.
 However, workplaces can also present hazards to a worker’s psychological health and safety, and can lead to significant mental and physical injuries or death.
 About 30 percent of short and long-term workplace disability claims in Canada are attributed to psychological issues (source: Mental Health Commission of Canada, 2013), and workplace-related mental health claims in Canada cost approximately $20 billion per year.

 The Psychological Health and Safety Planned Inspectional Initiative was developed to support the management of psychological risks in the workplace that contribute to injuries or illnesses.
 The initiative focuses prevention activities on identified areas of high psychological risk in order to apply consultation, education, and enforcement efforts where they will be most effective.
 It expands beyond bullying and harassment obligations to promote broader issues impacting psychological safety and mental well-being in the workplace.

 The goals of the Psychological Health and Safety Planned Inspectional Initiative are to:

 - Increase awareness of psychological health and safety in B.C. workplaces

 - Improve psychological health and safety in B.C. workplaces

-- Assist employers to eliminate or mitigate hazards to health and safety in the workplace
+- Assist employers to recognize, eliminate, or mitigate other psychological hazards related in the workplace

 - Provide information and supports to help prevent workplace mental health issues